AgoraIO-Community/AgoraWinRT/README_en.md

 # AgoraWinRT Development Manual

-In UWP, Agora C++ Native Development kit cannot get the camera and microphone permission because they should be explicitly applying,  and because window has not the handle property in UWP, Agora C++ Native also cannot render video data by default function like setupLocalVideo and setupRemoteVideo.
+In UWP, Agora C++ Native Development kit cannot get the camera and microphone permission because they should be explicitly applying, and there is no handle property in UWP on Windows, Agora C++ Native also cannot render video data by default function like setupLocalVideo and setupRemoteVideo.
 On the other hand, UWP development is more friendly to C# users.

-Based on those reasons, this project encapsulates native c++ kit to WinRT kit, and based of WinRT kit, it encapsulates UWP kit to manage video and audio devices.
-If you are c++ user, you can also directly use WinRT kit for development.
+Based on those reasons, this project encapsulates native c++ kit to WinRT kit, and based on the WinRT kit, it encapsulates the UWP kit to manage video and audio devices.
+If you are a C++ user, you can also directly use the WinRT kit for development.

 ## Architecture Description

 The whole architecture is divided into two main parts: AgoraWinRT and AgoraUWP.

-AgoraWinRT encapsulated for Agora C++ Native.
+AgoraWinRT is encapsulated from Agora C++ Native.

-AgoraUWP is based on AgoraWinRT , and add device managemet and video render on UWP.
+AgoraUWP is based on AgoraWinRT, and add device management and video render on UWP.

 ### AgoraWinRT Description

-When AgoraWinRT encapsulated  the Agora C++ API, it use same function names and type names with Agora C++ expect for the namespace.
+The AgoraWinRT SDK is encapsulated with the Agora C++ API, it uses the same function names and type names as Agora C++ SDK except for the namespace.
 Users can directly refer to [Agora C++ API Reference for All Platforms](https://docs.agora.io/en/Audio%20Broadcast/API%20Reference/cpp/index.html) to find the corresponding type and function description.

-#### AgoraWinRT Doesn't Encapsulated Parts
+#### AgoraWinRT Unencapsulated Parts

-In AgoraWinRT, some Agora C++ API are not encapsulated, the following list is those function's name and reason.
+In AgoraWinRT, some Agora C++ API is not encapsulated, the following list is those function's name and reason.

 | Name                                | Reason                                                       |
 | ----------------------------------- | ------------------------------------------------------------ |